-Nursing home caregivers and all the staff who support quality care -- activities professionals, dietary, housekeeping, and maintenance workers -- are there for us, but Medicaid funding cannot keep pace with the biggest wage increases of any health care sector.
-A December 2023 report found that nursing homes led all health care sectors with wage increases of 24.9% between February 2020 and September 2023 .
+Nursing home caregivers and all the staff who support quality care -- activities professionals, dietary, housekeeping, and maintenance workers -- are there for us, but Medicaid funding cannot keep pace with wage increases.
+Through October 2024, federal data showed hourly wages for long-term care facility workers up 31% since March 2020, which is staggering.

 Time remaining until next state budget takes effect on July 1, 2025.